2 Carpal tunnel syndrome exercises that really work and why

 - Now bend your wrist as far as possible and repeat this ten times

-you can also find the exercise in the video below:
+You can also find the exercise in the video on our YouTube channel.

 Perform this exercise 2 times a day.
 You can also increase the number of repetitions if it gets to easy.